Whowong/CHH/GitLab/README.md

 Now that you have set the protection, you should not be able to checkin directly to the main branch.
 This is a great way to protect your main branch and ensure only merge requests are the route to bring in new code.

 ## 8. Security

+Overview: We now have a CI/CD pipeline, but we should take it a step further.
+Lets go over how easy it is to integrate security scanning into your pipeline.

 8.1	Return back to the pipeline editor.
 Go to CI/CD section then “Editor”.